Meerut: Regional Rapid Transit System (RRTS)

 The NCR Transport Plan 2021 proposed a rail-based mass transit system, called the Regional Rapid Transit System (RRTS) between Delhi to Meerut, with the Shahdara-Ghaziabad section scheduled for construction during 2001-11, and the Ghaziabad-Meerut section scheduled for 2011–21.

 In September 2010, the RRTS was reported to be proposed between Anand Vihar and Meerut with the project in its initial stages.
 The cost was projected to be around ₹1000 crore with the expected time of the journey being 45 minutes.
 In November 2010, the train speed was proposed to be between 130 and 160 kmph, with stations at Anand Vihar, Sahibabad, Mohan Nagar, Ghaziabad, Guldhar, Duhai, Moradnagar, Modinagar, Meerut South, Shatabdi Nagar, Meerut Centre, Begumpul, Meerut North, Pallavpuram being the stops.

 On 14 December 2010, the NCR Planning Board, Meerut Development Authority (MDA), and Meerut Municipal Corporation approved the project.
 In August 2011, it was reported that the project tender had been awarded to Delhi Integrated Multi-Modal Transit System (DIMTS).
 The proposed system was to have dedicated trains between Anand Vihar and Meerut, with no stops in between, and trains that will stop at stations will be constructed after a gap of 4–5 km.
 The reported stations were Anand Vihar, Vaishali, Mohan Nagar, Meerut Road (Airtel Cut), Morta, Duhai, Muradnagar, Gang Nahar, Modinagar, Mohiuddinpur, Meerut Bypass Cut and Pallavpuram, with completion expected in 2017.
 The track between Anand Vihar to Dabur was proposed to be underground with the rest of the track overhead.

 On 11 July 2013, the Union Cabinet of India approved the formation of the National Capital Region Transport Corporation Limited (NCRTCL), with a seed capital of ₹100 crore.
 The corporation will take up the construction of the 90 km-long Delhi-Ghaziabad-Meerut corridor on a priority basis (along with two other corridors) with planned completion in 2016.
 It was reported that the Detailed Project Reports (DPRs) for the three corridors were under the process of finalisation.

 In December 2013, problems were reported in the proposed alignment of the Delhi-Meerut corridor.
 In January 2014, it was reported that the proposed alignment had to be changed due to objections by NHAI and the feasibility report had to be prepared again.
 The new proposed alignment increased the length from 90 km to 106 km.

 In March 2018, the project's construction was started after the foundation stone was laid by Prime Minister, Narendra Modi.
 As of 2023, the alignment is 82 km long, and the 17 km first stretch, as the priority corridor, from Sahibabad to Duhai is almost completed, and will be opened by March 2023, while the next stretch till Meerut South will be completed by the first quarter of 2024.
 The entire corridor will be completed by March 2025.
+As of February 2026, the Meerut Metro, integrated with the Delhi–Meerut Regional Rapid Transit System (RRTS), is operational.
+The system is part of India's first regional rapid transit network, also known as Namo Bharat.